biohub-hpc/hpcuserguide/docs/2._Working_with_Slurm/g._Advanced_Job_Scripting.md

 - [Your Idea Here]

 The most common way to use traps is to handle job cleanup.
-If the job is killed for exceeding time limits, exceeding memory, or for any other reason, SLURM will first send it SIGINT, then wait for a short time before sending SIGKILL to clean up any lingering processes.
-Between getting those signals, a trap can perform functions like copying partial results, deleting temp files, removing partial results to prepare for the job being requeued, etc. The following example shows how a trap can be used to clean up temp files on job exit.
-As a bonus, it demonstrates the use of mktemp to create unique temporary files.
+If the job is killed for exceeding time limits, exceeding memory, or for any other reason, Slurm will first send it `SIGINT`, then wait for a short time before sending `SIGKILL` to clean up any lingering processes.
+Between getting those signals, a trap can perform functions like copying partial results, deleting temp files, removing partial results to prepare for the job being requeued, etc. The following example shows how a trap can be used to clean up temp files on job exit, using the trap special keyword `EXIT` which causes the trap to run when the script exits.
+As a bonus, it demonstrates the use of `mktemp` to create unique temporary files.

 ```bash